OpenSPP/documentation/docs/glossary/index.md

 ### Eligibility criteria

-Factors used to determine whether an individual, family, or household is eligible (inclusion criteria) or not eligible (exclusion criteria) to participate in a program.
+Eligibility criteria are factors used to determine whether an individual, family, or household is eligible (inclusion criteria) or not eligible (exclusion criteria) to participate in a program, such as social protection benefits.
+These criteria are typically defined by the government or organization implementing the program and may include factors such as age, income level, household size, employment status, or disability status.
+By defining eligibility criteria, organizations can determine which individuals or households are eligible to receive benefits under the program.

 ### Family